Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Fortunately, it’s not difficult to find the right balance with your customers.
 By setting up an email schedule and using a mixture of promotional, informational, and automated messages, you can connect with consumers without overwhelming them.

-What Are the Benefits of Emailing Your Customers?
+What Are The Benefits Of Emailing Your Customers?

 There are multiple benefits of maintaining email contact with your customers.
 You can use the medium to share promotional content with your users, such as discounts and sales.
 As such, you can potentially increase your overall revenue.

 Furthermore, you can use email marketing to foster a closer relationship with your customers.
-You might inform them about your company news or explain your products and services in-depth.
+You might inform them about your company news or explain your products and services in depth.

 However, you might feel nervous about spamming your customers.
 You may also feel discouraged by poor open rates.
 In fact, the average email open rate is only approximately 21 percent.